TheUnperfectArchive/online/dairy/eduxschool.md

 In the new place, everything went wrong.
 **Languages were forced, art was called useless,** and students cared more about mocking each other than making friends.

-Because I looked a bit different — fair skin and brown hair — I stood out even more.
+Because I looked a bit different: fair skin and brown hair, I stood out even more.

 I started avoiding school.
 I went only enough to pass my exams.